-The possible ways of achieving desired input/output independence were discussed e.g. in [4] with the centralized inverted controllers structure, [5] with the intuitive fuzzy decoupler, [6] with the Elman's neural network, [7] with variable structure Model Following Control or in [8] with the Internal Model Control.
-Still, the most popular approach is to design a socalled decoupler, ie. linear dynamic compensator of the crosscouplings interferences.
-This approach includes three possible methods: ideal, simplified and inverted, that were presented e.g. in [9, 10, 11, 12, 13, 14, 15, 16, 17, 18].
+The possible ways of achieving desired input/output independence were discussed e.g. in [4] with the centralized inverted controllers structure, [5] with the intuitive fuzzy decoupler, [6] with the Elman's neural network, [7] with variable structure model following control or in [8] with the internal model control.
+Still, the most popular approach is to design a so-called decoupler, i.e. linear dynamic compensator of the cross-couplings interferences.
+This approach includes three possible methods: ideal, simplified and inverted, that were presented e.g. in [9-18].
 The decoupler structure and achieved level of the decoupling depend strictly on the linear model of the plant and its accuracy.
-Since one deals mostly with the nonlinear systems, such linear model can be derived either from linearization of nonlinear state equations or with experimental modeling in case of more complicated systems, where establishing an acceptable nonlinear model would be too problematic.
+Since one deals mostly with the nonlinear systems, such linear model can be derived either from linearization of nonlinear state equations or with experimental modeling in the case of more complicated systems, where establishing an acceptable nonlinear model would be too problematic.
 In such cases the experimental modeling method can be used, which involves obtaining a large amount of experimental data to establish the set of linear models at desired operating points.
 This approach was profitably used in works [19] for the resistance furnace, [20] for the photo-reactive biological apparatus and [12, 21] for the air heater.
-Since the decoupler's dynamics is linear, its parameters must change smoothly with the operating point of the plant.
-Among many ways of switching the coefficients values, the application of fuzzy logic systems seems to be convenient, as they are many possible approaches to their design.
+Since the decoupler dynamics is linear, its parameters must change smoothly with the operating point of the plant.
+Among many ways of switching the coefficient values, the application of fuzzy logic systems seems to be convenient, as they are many possible approaches to their design.